Does Acupuncture for Chronic Pain Work?

 Acupuncture is the therapeutic use of very thin, hair-width needles to stimulate specific points on the body in order to reduce pain or disease and promote wellbeing.
 You may be thinking “But I hate needles; this sounds too painful!”

-In my own experience, the needle insertion feels like a slight pinch, which disappears in a few seconds.
+In my own experience with using acupuncture for chronic pain, the needle insertion feels like a slight pinch, which disappears in a few seconds.
 If there is any discomfort, the acupuncturist will remove the needle.

 After insertion, you usually cannot feel the needles.
 Occasionally, there may be a sense of warmth or heaviness around the insertion point.
-The needles are typically left in for 15-30 minutes while you rest.
+The needles are typically left in for 15 to 30 minutes while you rest.

 What Is Acupuncture?